rocknsm/rock-docs/docs/reference/support.md

 In the event that you identify an issue with the project, please feel free to log it using the [GitHub Issue tracker](https://github.com/rocknsm/rock/issues) for the project.

 Please be sure to include the contents of `/etc/rocknsm/rocknsm-buildstamp`.

-## Commercial Support
-If you are needing commercial support, either from a systems integration perspective, scaled deployment, or complex deployment scenarios, [Perched](https://www.perched.io) provides those services.
-Perched was formed by the creators and maintainers of the RockNSM project and is focused on helping teams deploy the platform.

-Additionally, Perched has a wide-range of training and education offerings for incident response, threat hunting, and intelligence analysis teams.